-The term 'biopesticide' refers to a wide variety of pest management agents derived from natural (living) materials i.e. animals, plants and microorganisms (EPA 2021).
+The term 'biopesticide' refers to a wide variety of pest management agents derived from natural (living) materials, that is, animals, plants and microorganisms (EPA, 2021).
 Biopesticides fall into three main classes: (1) entomopathogenic microorganisms (2) botanical pesticides and (3) animal-derived pesticides.

-Insect pathogens include entomopathogenic fungi (EPF), entomopathogenic nematodes (EPN), bacteria and protozoans; all occur naturally in most arable fields and play a vital role in insect population dynamics (Lacey et al. 2001).
-Entomopathogens already have a place in IPM programs for some pests (Lacey et al. 2015; Maina et al. 2018).
-The most thoroughly studied EPFs for potential control of OSR pests are Metarhizium anisopliae and Beauveria bassiana and are known to infect adult CSFB; certain isolates when applied topically were reported to cause up to 88% and 40% mortality, respectively (Butt et al. 1992, 1994) and are currently being further tested against CSFB (Claire Hoarau Pers.com; Pole 2021).
-Both have strains with the capacity to colonise and grow endophytically inside OSR (Batta 2013; Vidal and Jaber 2015).
-Inoculation of plants via seed treatments could be a solution against CSFB but research is still in an early phase (reviewed by Card et al. 2015; Hokkanen and Menzler-Hokkanen 2017).
+Insect pathogens include entomopathogenic fungi (EPF), entomopathogenic nematodes (EPN), bacteria and protozoans; all occur naturally in most arable fields and play a vital role in insect population dynamics (Lacey et al., 2001).
+Entomopathogens already have a place in IPM programmes for some pests (Lacey et al., 2015; Maina et al., 2018).
+The most thoroughly studied EPFs for potential control of OSR pests are Metarhizium anisopliae and Beauveria bassiana and are known to infect adult CSFB; certain isolates when applied topically were reported to cause up to 88% and 40% mortality, respectively (Butt et al., 1992, 1994) and are currently being further tested against CSFB (Claire Hoarau, pers. com.; Pole, 2021).
+Both have strains with the capacity to colonize and grow endophytically inside OSR (Batta, 2013; Vidal & Jaber, 2015).
+Inoculation of plants via seed treatments could be a solution against CSFB but research is still in an early phase (reviewed by Card et al., 2015; Hokkanen & Menzler-Hokkanen, 2017).

-Entomopathogenic nematodes, particularly species of Steinernema have been found to be highly effective against most of the important OSR pests under field conditions (Hokkanen et al. 2006).
-In field studies conducted in UK and Sweden, S. feltiae reduced CSFB numbers by 73% and 60%, respectively (Hokkanen et al. 2006).
-Three Steinernema species, including S. feltiae, were tested along with Heterorhabditis bacteriophora against CSFB adults, with H. bacteriophora being most effective (Claire Horarau pers. com.) - this species has already been approved for control of black vine weevil (Otiorhynchus Sulcatus) (Pole 2021).
+Entomopathogenic nematodes, particularly species of Steinernema have been found to be highly effective against most of the important OSR pests under field conditions (Hokkanen et al., 2006).
+In field studies conducted in UK and Sweden, S. feltiae reduced CSFB numbers by 73% and 60%, respectively (Hokkanen et al., 2006).
+Three Steinernema species, including S. feltiae, were tested along with Heterorhabditis bacteriophora against CSFB adults, with H. bacteriophora being most effective (Claire Horarau pers. com.) - this species has already been approved for control of black vine weevil (Otiorhynchus sulcatus; Pole, 2021).

-Formulations derived from the bacteria Bacillus thuringiensis (Bt) are used widely as biopesticides against insect pests (Brar et al. 2006).
-Three formulations of Bt subspecies tenebrionis have been screened against CSFB but beetle mortality was low (Pole 2021).
-Bt formulations against CSFB larvae are not considered of potential value due its production costs and difficulty in reaching the larval stages that live inside plant tissues (Evans and Scarisbrick 1994).
+Formulations derived from the bacteria Bacillus thuringiensis (Bt) are used widely as biopesticides against insect pests (Brar et al., 2006).
+Three formulations of Bt subspecies tenebrionis have been screened against CSFB but beetle mortality was low (Pole, 2021).
+Bt formulations against CSFB larvae are not considered of potential value due its production costs and difficulty in reaching the larval stages that live inside plant tissues (Evans & Scarisbrick, 1994).
 Regarding protozoans, none have been reported to attack CSFB.

-Botanical insecticides are plant derivates used to kill insects and can be applied as seed treatments or as sprays (Isman 2006).
-Essential oil sprays have shown potential against some OSR pests (but not CSFB) (Pavela et al. 2009; Pavela 2011; Jiang et al. 2018); Azadirachtin, derived from the neem tree, was effective against Phyllotreta flea beetles (Reddy et al. 2014) but efficacy on CSFB has not been reported.
+Botanical insecticides are plant derivatives used to kill insects and can be applied as seed treatments or as sprays (Isman, 2006).
+Essential oil sprays have shown potential against some OSR pests (but not CSFB; Jiang et al., 2018; Pavela, 2011; Pavela et al., 2009); Azadirachtin, derived from the neem tree, was effective against Phyllotreta flea beetles (Reddy et al., 2014) but efficacy on CSFB has not been reported.
 The effect of 12 un-named botanicals, seven biologicals and three promoters delivered as seed coatings was tested against adult CSFB; only one promotor significantly reduced feeding (by c.
-50%) compared with the control (Lohaus et al. 2018); none were effective when applied topically onto the cotyledons.
+50%) compared with the control (Lohaus et al., 2018); none were effective when applied topically onto the cotyledons.

-FLiPPER® is a natural by-product of olive oil production and caused high mortality just one day after application in tests against CSFB (Pole 2021).
-Another fatty-acid based commercial product, M-Pede®, was effective in trials against Phyllotreta flea beetles (Reddy et al. 2014) and could show promise against CSFB.
-Fatty-acids can be derived from plants or animals and penetrate the insect cuticle to disrupt metabolic processes.
+FLiPPER\ is a natural by-product of olive oil production and caused high mortality just 1 day after application in tests against CSFB (Pole, 2021).
+Another fatty-acid-based commercial product, M-Pede\, was effective in trials against Phyllotreta flea beetles (Reddy et al., 2014) and could show promise against CSFB.
+Fatty acids can be derived from plants or animals and penetrate the insect cuticle to disrupt metabolic processes.

-Physical and other non-synthetic controls
+5.3 | Physical and other non-synthetic controls